 When selecting a job within the Marine Corps, it is important to note that you are not guaranteed what you request.
-Even if you hold all the prerequisites and test scores, all you can depend on is being assigned to the Occupational field of choice so try keep an open mind.
+Even if you hold all the prerequisites and test scores, all you can depend on is being assigned to the Occupational field of choice so try to keep an open mind.
 It is also important to note that the better you perform in the ASVAB, the more likely you are to get your preferred position.
-The Marine Corps wants each and every Marine to be the most successful, and will therefore assign an MOS that they believe you will be highly successful at.
+The Marine Corps wants each and every Marine to be the most successful, and will, therefore, assign a MOS that they believe you will be highly successful at.

 MOS Letter Combinations

 When researching different Military Occupational Specialities, you will notice that all the MOSs are also preceded by another letter.
-Here’s an explanation to what these letter combinations mean.
+Here’s an explanation of what these letter combinations mean.

 - Basic MOS – This is the code assigned while in training for a PMOS.

 - PMOS – A Primary MOS is used to identify the basic skills and knowledge of a marine and is their primary military job.
 It is usually required for career movement up to through the Occupational Field.
 It is easiest to think of it as the starting point job.

 - NMOS – A necessary / non – PMOS means that there is at least 1 prerequisite PMOS required before consideration for this job.
 Additional skills are learned which build upon the skills learned in the initial PMOS.
 This is similar to promotion above the original starting point job.